kubevirt/cluster-network-addons-operator/README.md

 by defining [affinity, nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) and [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

-By default, infra components are scheduled on master nodes and workload components are scheduled on all nodes.
+By default, infra components are scheduled on control-plane nodes and workload components are scheduled on all nodes.
 To adjust this behaviour, provide custom `placementConfiguration` to the `NetworkAddonsConfig`.

-In the following example, `nodeAffinity` is used to schedule infra components to master nodes and `nodeSelector` to schedule workloads on worker nodes.
+In the following example, `nodeAffinity` is used to schedule infra components to control-plane nodes and `nodeSelector` to schedule workloads on worker nodes.
 Note that worker nodes need to be labeled with `node-role.kubernetes.io/worker` label.